gegelati/gegelati-tutorial/docs/_pages/parallel_training.md

 - instantiating a `ParallelLearningAgent`, and
 - making the `PendulumWrapper` safely copyable so worker threads receive independent environments.

 The starting point of this tutorial is the C++ project obtained at the end of the _[GEGELATI introductory tutorial](/gegelati-tutorial)_.
 While completing the introductory tutorial is strongly advised, a copy of the project resulting from this tutorial can be downloaded at the following link: [pendulum_wrapper_solution.zip](/gegelati-tutorial/data/gegelati-tutorial-solution.zip).

 To fully benefit from the parallelization, a the multi-episode evaluation of the agents, covered in the [linked tutorial](/gegelati-tutorial/tutos/strengthening-agents), can be implemented before starting this tutorial.
+The result from the multi-episode evaluation tutorial can be downloaded at the following link: [gegelati-tutorial-strengthening-solution.zip](/gegelati-tutorial/data/gegelati-tutorial-strengthening-solution.zip).

 ## Why make the environment copyable?